 - Reissued tickets with new barcodes.

 We cannot express this point enough, please do NOT take photos of your ticket stubs and post them on social media sites.
-This is the perfect way for scalpers to rip these tickets right off you.
+This is the perfect way for nefarious brokers to rip these tickets right off you.
 We want you to enjoy this experience, it’s meant for you.
 So please take the extra precautions so you can enjoy the night and avoid heartache.